MicrosoftDocs/quantum-docs/articles/azure-quantum-credits.md

 The **Period** column indicates the period when your quota is renewed.
 For Azure Quantum Credits, the period is infinite, meaning that your credits are never reset.
 ***

-## How credit consumption is calculated

-Azure Quantum Credits consumption is based on a resource-usage model defined by each provider and cost of use is deducted from your credits.
-To see the offering of each quantum hardware provider and how they track the credits usage, see [Azure Quantum pricing](xref:microsoft.quantum.providers-pricing).

-> [!TIP]
-> If you have consumed all the credits and you need more, you can apply to the [**Azure Quantum Credits program**](https://aka.ms/aq/credits).
-Microsoft offers up to $10,000 (USD) extra Azure Quantum Credits for use on quantum hardware.
-For more information, see [Applications to the Azure Quantum Credits program](xref:microsoft.quantum.credits.credits-faq).

 ## Next Steps